DamianChodorek/good-practices/README.md

 - The difference between a bad programmer and a good programmer is understanding.
 - Its harder to build great team than a great project.
 Make your team  squad independent of projects.
 - All non-trivial abstractions, to some degree, are leaky.
 Abstractions save us time working, but they don’t save us time learning.
+- It is increasingly clear that relying on a single, static organizational structure, like the org chart or matrix management, is untenable for effective outcomes with modern software systems.
+- Teams have a finite cognitive capacity that needs to be respected.